voxpupuli/onceover/README.md

 end
 ```

-### Accessing Roles in a traditional RSpec test
+### Other (possibly less useful) methods

-The following code will test all roles on all nodes in native rspec:
+The following code will test all roles that onceover can find (ignoring the ones configured in `onceover.yaml`) on all nodes in native rspec:

 ```ruby
 require 'spec_helper'